UCL-Biosciences/Biosciences-Comp-Support/UCL_comp_guides/data_storage_at_UCL.md

 # Data Storage Guide — UCL Biosciences
+**Note**.
+This is a work-in-progress - some details may need updating/amending.

 > **Who is this for?** PIs, postdocs, and PhD students who need to store, share, or archive research data at UCL.
 > A separate guide covers HPC-specific storage (Myriad scratch, Lustre, etc.).